ExpressLRS/Docs/docs/hardware/esp-backpack.md

 ## I'm Ready to Proceed.
 What do I do next?

-If you're TX module is already equipped with a TX backpack (see list above), your next step is to update the firmware of the backpack.
+If your TX module is already equipped with a TX backpack (see list above), your next step is to update the firmware of the backpack.
 Proceed to the [next page](../../hardware/backpack-tx-setup/) for more details.

 If you're using a DIY TX module and want to add a backpack into it, proceed to the [Backpack Wiki](https://github.com/ExpressLRS/Backpack/wiki).